Graverobbers (film)

-Graverobbers (also known as Dead Mate) is a 1988 American black comedy horror film written and directed by Straw Weisman, and starring Elizabeth Mannino, David Gregory, Lawrence Bockius, Jerry Rector, Judith Mayes, and Kelvin Keraga.
+Graverobbers (also known as Dead Mate) is a 1988 American black comedy horror film written and directed by Straw Weisman, and starring Elizabeth Mannino, David Myers Gregory, Lawrence Bockius, Jerry Rector, Judith Mayes, and Kelvin Keraga.
 Its plot follows a waitress in a small town who marries an undertaker and soon finds he and his friends may be involved in disturbing activities at the local funeral home.

 Plot

 In sleepy upstate New York, former New York City prostitute Nora Mae Edwards, who suffers with a sleep disorder, works the graveyard shift as a waitress in a local diner.
 One night, she meets John Henry Cox, a mysterious man who asks her to marry him.
 Nora impulsively agrees, resigning from her job at the diner and moving with him to the small town of Newbury, where John works as a mortician.
 The two have their wedding that night, attended by several pillars of the Newbury community.

 Nora finds herself struggling to adjust to John's lifestyle, as his stately home is free of modern technology like television, and he keeps no clocks.
 After a young woman dies in a mysterious drowning accident, her brother, Evan Matthews arrives at the funeral home to identify the remains.
 Prior to her arrival at the funeral home, two of the Newbury ambulance drivers engage in necrophilia with the body.
 Later, Nora secretly watches in horror as John and the other townspeople send electrical currents through the dead woman's body before John declares she is "safe" and that they will not be able to contract AIDS.

 After the funeral, Evan approaches Nora with his suspicions that something is awry in the town, and urges her not to allow John to get her near water.
 Nora questions her interpretation of events, unsure if what she witnessed was imagined or possibly a nightmare.
 That night, John offers Nora a warm bath to relax, which she reluctantly accepts despite Evan's warning.
 John attempts to drown Laura, but retracts, claiming he slipped and pushed her underneath the water.